thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 ---

+Done:
+- have hello use `REPEAT` and `VERBOSE` env vars
+- have hello app handle versioning nicely, including overriding value in go file
+- have hello app check for image registry env vars

 Next:
-- look for better way to override internal registry in code. `kustomize`??
+- look for better way to override internal registry in code. `kustomize`?
+Probably easier to just use sed in makefile (override before build, reset after  build even if build fails) for this simple case.
-- have hello use the repeat and verbose fields - use env vars and create a local file?
+- have hello use the repeat and verbose fields to set env vars
 - have operator apply version, repeat and verbose fields correctly.
 - convert to deployment following memcache example code here: https://docs.openshift.com/container-platform/4.6/operators/operator_sdk/osdk-getting-started.html
 - reconcile service in operator
 - repeat with new code for route
 - tidy up docs
 - move onto olm
+- have operator create a file instead of env var for one of verbose or repeat.

 # Appendix